-How pickleball is played
+How is pickleball played?

 Basic pickleball strategy

-why play pickleball
+Why play pickleball

-Pickleball in USA
+Pickleball in the USA

 FAQs

 Pickleball is a paddle sport combining tennis, badminton, and ping-pong, played on a small court with a perforated ball.
-Players hit the ball over the net aiming to score points by landing it in the opponent’s court.
+Players hit the ball over the net, aiming to score points by landing it in the opponent’s court.

 Serve underhand and let the ball bounce once on each side before volleys.
-Score points by winning rallies, with games usually played to 11 points, win by 2.
+Score points by winning rallies, with games usually played to 11 points; win by 2.

 Focus on control, placement, and low shots (dinking) to force mistakes.
 Move opponents around and stay patient to win rallies.